What is Relationship Commerce?

 Today’s eCommerce landscape is saturated and merchants are struggling to differentiate themselves from their competitors.
 At the same time, consumer expectations are rising.

 To compete, merchants must rethink how they interact with consumers.
 A transactional strategy is no longer good enough.
-Consumers not only want more value for their hard-earned dollars, they crave convenience and an exceptional customer experience.
+Consumers not only want more value for their hard-earned dollars, but they also crave convenience and an exceptional customer experience.

-Relationship Commerce is the key to differentiating your eCommerce business from your competitors, while meeting consumer expectations.
+Relationship Commerce is the key to differentiating your eCommerce business from your competitors while meeting consumer expectations.

 This post will walk you through everything you need to know about Relationship Commerce, including what exactly it is, the strategy’s benefits, and elements of a successful program.

-What Is Relationship Commerce?
+What is Relationship Commerce?

-Relationship Commerce is a business philosophy aimed at developing deep and on-going relationships with consumers.
+Relationship Commerce is a business philosophy aimed at developing deep and ongoing relationships with consumers.
 The ultimate goal is to move from one-and-done transactions to frictionless relationships, resulting in predictable, recurring revenue and higher customer lifetime value.

 While Relationship Commerce includes a diverse mix of business strategies and capabilities, the starting point for many businesses is a subscription offering.
 However, a basic subscription offering doesn’t actively turn transactions into relationships.
 Relationship Commerce requires merchants offer an advanced subscription offering that gives subscribers complete control and rewards loyalty.